oscarjaram/kaggle_titanic/plan_todo.md

 [x] Average large of the names
 [x] Large of the lastname
 [x] Composed lastname
+[] Categorical values.
+We need to encode it.

 ## Sex
 [] Categorical value.
 We need to encode it.

 ## Age
-[] It's possible to apply feature engineering to simplify the age state & incorporate non linearity [] Some missing values, need to evaluate what to do.
+[x] It's possible to apply feature engineering to simplify the age state & incorporate non linearity [x] Some missing values, need to evaluate what to do.
+[] Categorical value.
+We need to encode it.

 ## Sibps (# siblings / spouses aboard titanic)
 [] More can correlate with more survive probability?